 This guideline is for assisting professionals and the authorities in Nepal to implement qualitative and quantitative assessment of structural earthquake vulnerability of public and private buildings in Nepal.

-The book is based on the experiences gained by the National Society for Earthquake Technology Nepal in conducting visual qualitative as well as quantitative assessment of structural vulnerability of about a thousand buildings including about 20 major hospitals and about 600 schools.

-This guideline is not based so much on fundamental research but on adaptation of the different available methodologies to the local conditions of Nepal and it has been tried that the procedure described here in this guideline is simple, it provides step by step suggestions of how to carryout assessment.
+The book is based on the experiences gained in Nepal in conducting visual qualitative as well as quantitative assessment of structural vulnerability of about a thousand buildings including about 20 major hospitals and about 600 schools.
+This guideline is rather based on the adaptation of different available methodologies to the local conditions of Nepal, than on the fundamental research.
+Efforts have been made to simplify the procedures described in this guideline.
+It provides step by step suggestions on the procedure of carrying out the seismic vulnerability assessment.